jakky1/jk_fast_listview/README.md

 ## scrollTo / animateTo item with specified index

 ```
-// jump to
+// jump to item with index 1000
-itemController.jumpToIndex(100, alignment: 1); item with index 100
+itemController.jumpToIndex(1000, alignment: 1);

 // like 'jumpToIndex', but with animation
-itemController.animateToIndex(100,
+itemController.animateToIndex(1000,
   alignment: 1,
   duration: const Duration(milliseconds: 300),
   curve: Curves.easeIn);